hzqst/MetaHookSv/README.md

 7. Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsources are supported now. (not support with -nofbo)

-9. Vertex-Buffer-Object (VBO) and GPU-Light-Shading technique for studio model.
+9. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization and GPU-PerVertex-Light-Shading technique for studio model.
 With VBO enabled you will get higher framerate and lower CPU usage.
+You can get maximum at 8x FramePerSeconds than non-VBO mode in extreme case (200k+ epolys with no FPS drop).

-You can get maximum at 6x FramePerSeconds than non-VBO mode in extreme case (200k epolys, 6 wpolys).
+10. Vertex-Buffer-Object (VBO) "Batch-Draw" optimization for terrain.
+With VBO enabled you will get higher framerate and lower CPU usage.
+You can get maximum at 8x FramePerSeconds than non-VBO mode in extreme case (100k+ wpolys with no FPS drop).

 #### Todo List